-Since none of us can possibly know for sure what nuanced emotion someone else is feeling, it’s far better to ask if we’ve guessed right than state it as a fact.
+Since none of us can possibly know for sure what nuanced emotion someone else is feeling, it’s far better to ask than assume.
 Asking might sound something like this: You sound pretty frustrated.
-Is that right? or Am I correct in guessing that this is leaving you feeling pretty distressed?
+Is that right?

 Option 2: Talk privately

 Professional mediators often use a private meeting, aka caucus, to check out something that’s better discussed outside the hearing of other participants.
-I might ask them something like, Tell me what’s going on for you right now or My sense is that the conversation is doing some serious button pressing right now.
+In a private meeting I might say something like, Tell me what’s going on for you right now or My sense is that the conversation is doing some serious button pressing right now.
 Am I off the mark?

-Since the goal here isn’t only to invite them to talk about what’s frustrating them, but also to teach them how to use affect labeling to calm themselves, I’ll often do a bit of coaching here as well: There’s good evidence that actually saying out loud the emotion we’re experiencing helps us keep our balance better.
-In that spirit, can you name the emotion you’re feeling right now?
+Since the goal here isn’t only to discuss what’s frustrating them, but also to teach the use of affect labeling, I may do a bit of coaching here as well: There’s good evidence that actually saying out loud the emotion we’re experiencing helps us keep our balance better.
+In that spirit, what emotion are you feeling right now?